-Overall, the life insurance coverage that you purchase should ideally fit in with your specific needs.
+Overall, the coverage that you purchase should ideally fit in with your specific needs.
 Otherwise, if you have too much or too little – or even the wrong coverage type – you could leave your loved ones vulnerable to financial hardship.

-So, while many people don’t like to think about it, the right life insurance protection can be the very best gift you can give to those you love.
+So, while many people don’t like to think about it, the right protection can be the very best gift you can give to those you love.

 If you need more info about term vs whole life insurance, we can help.

-We are an independent life insurance brokerage, and we work with more than 40 of the top life insurance carriers in the industry today.
+We are an independent life insurance brokerage, and we work with more than 40 of the top insurance carriers in the industry today.

 Because of that, we can provide you with all of the information that you need – all in one convenient place.

-So, when you’re ready to move forward – or, even if you just need some additional information about life insurance in general – reach out to us at Contact Us.
+So, when you’re ready to move forward – or, even if you just need some additional information – reach out to us here Contact Us.